 To add a data source view

-In Solution Explorer, right-click Data Source Views, and select New Data Source View.
+In Solution Explorer, right-click Data Source Views, and then select New Data Source View.

 On the Welcome to the Data Source View Wizard page, click Next.

-If you do not have this data source, the steps to create the data source are described in the Basic Data Mining Tutorial.
+If you do not have this data source, you can find the steps to create the data source in the Basic Data Mining Tutorial.

 On the Select Tables and Views page, select the table, vTimeSeries (dbo), and then click the right arrow to add it to the data source view.

-On the Completing the Wizard page, by default the data source view is named Adventure Works DW2008.
-Change this to SalesByRegion, and then click Finish.
+On the Completing the Wizard page, by default the data source view is named Adventure Works DW2008R2.
+Change the name to SalesByRegion, and then click Finish.

-Data Source View Designer opens to display the SalesByRegion data source view.
+Data Source View Designer opens and the SalesByRegion data source view appears.